MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Set-Content.md

 When you use the **PassThru** parameter, this cmdlet returns a string representing the content.

 ## NOTES

-PowerShell includes the following aliases for `Set-Content`:

-- Windows:
-  - `sc`

 - `Set-Content` is designed for string processing.
 If you pipe non-string objects to `Set-Content`, it converts the object to a string before writing it.
 To write objects to files, use `Out-File`.